codeadamca/ev3-coder/README.md

-# LEGO Mindstorms EV3 Coder Tool
+# LEGO® Mindstorms® EV3 Coder Tool

 An online tool to add basic commands to an EV3 robot.
 Device must be on the same wifi network as the EV3 robots.